Ivanka Trump is closing down her fashion business

 Citing poor sales, upscale retailer Nordstom declined to fully renew its spring order for the Ivanka Trump line.
 That prompted her father to lash out at the company on Twitter.

-Ms. Trump's business later launched a direct-to-consumer website that would route around reluctant retailers.
+Ms. Trump's business later launched a direct-to-consumer website that would bypass reluctant retailers.

-Critics uncovered records of Chinese trademark approvals for Ivanka Trump products that showed the applications went through after President Trump conceded to Chinese demands to lift a ban on the ZTE electronics manufacturing company that had been put in place following allegations it was involved in stealing American trade secrets.
+Critics uncovered records of Chinese trademark approvals for Ivanka Trump products that showed the applications were approved after President Trump conceded to Chinese demands to lift a ban on the ZTE electronics manufacturing company that had been put in place following allegations it was involved in stealing American trade secrets.

-Ms. Trump had put her company, IT Collection LLC, in a trust to help alleviate conflict of interest concerns.
-But as a public figure they were unavoidable.
+Ms. Trump had put her company, IT Collection LLC, in a trust to help alleviate conflict-of-interest concerns.
+But because she is a public figure, those concerns were unavoidable.
 She wore items from her company's collection during appearances in her White House role, granting free advertising to her personal company from her public role, potentially running afoul of rules that bar government employees from using their public office for private gain or endorsements.

 The challenges started almost right away.
-Ivanka Trump wore a $10,000 bracelet from her collection during an interview with "60 minutes" and one of her vice president of sales sent a "style alert" to journalists encouraging them to share it.
+Ivanka Trump wore a $10,000 bracelet from her collection during an interview with CBS's "60 Minutes" and one of her vice presidents of sales sent a "style alert" to journalists encouraging them to share it.

-Ms. Trump shared the news with her staff at Trump tower and visited with members of her team, who were "most likely surprised," as the company had previously committed to staying in business for the foreseeable future, according to a source close to Ivanka.
+Ms. Trump shared the news with her staff at Trump Tower and visited with members of her team, who were "most likely surprised," as the company had previously committed to staying in business for the foreseeable future, according to a source close to Ms. Trump.
 The staff would be receiving settlements in line with industry standards, the source said.